Queer Origin Stories: 10 People On Their Awkward, Joyful, Lonely & Poetic Coming Out Experiences

 Advertisement

-“When I was 19, I came out to my mom about my plans to transition.
-At the time, I was living in a town in the U.K. called Blackburn, but I wanted to move to Manchester — a bigger city that was more cosmopolitan and more accepting.
-My mom supported the idea.
+“When I was 19, I came out to my mother about my plans to transition.
+At the time, I was living in Blackburn, but I wanted to move to Manchester — a bigger city that was more cosmopolitan and more accepting.
+My mother supported the idea.
 She said to me, ‘I don’t think you should stay in Blackburn anymore.
 I think you should leave.’
-At first, I was like, ‘Oh god, my mom’s kicking me out, my mom doesn’t want me anymore.’
-And my mom said, I don’t want you to leave, but if you stay here, you will not be able to flourish in the way that I know you can.’
-It was painful to leave because I didn’t want to leave my mom, but she was right.
+At first, I was like, ‘Oh god, my mum’s kicking me out, my mum doesn’t want me anymore.’
+And my mum said, I don’t want you to leave, but if you stay here, you will not be able to flourish in the way that I know you can.’
+It was painful to leave because I didn’t want to leave my mum, but she was right.
 If I had stayed in my hometown, I probably wouldn’t be the person I am today.

 “It took quite a long time to find my community.
 I didn’t look outward for how to act or think or anything like that, I just looked inward, which was a very solitary way of living but, looking back, I’m really glad that I did.
 I didn’t have anyone’s influence to tell me, ‘This is how you should be, this is what trans should look like, you should wear miniskirts, you should wear blue eyeshadow, etc.’ I could just be myself, and that’s it.
 It really helped me build my identity — not just as a trans woman, but as Yvy.”